kavyanshgangwar/assignment/README.md

 #### note: dont use django admin site for adding or updating to database as admin site works on different functions as a superuser so the result might not be as expected
 eg: it will not update the value of encrypted field.

+#### note: the python module cryptography is used for encryption purpose make sure it is installed in the system

 ## ThankYou!